 Shell molding is a casting process used to produce metal parts.
-The mold is composed of resin-infused sand that gives the final product a high-quality surface finish and good dimensional stability.
-Shell molding products are common in piston engines for parts like camshafts, valves, and gears.
+The mold is composed of resin-infused sand, which provides the final product with a high-quality surface finish and good dimensional stability.
+Shell-molded products are standard in piston engines for components such as camshafts, valves, and gears.

 This article will discuss shell molding.
 We’ll examine how it works, its importance, its advantages, and a few examples of shell-molded products.